An Oriental Dance Competition for the most Dedicated Oriental Dancers

 For the sixth time in the history of the CAIRO!
 Festival Budapest, in 2019 the whole competition will be held during the festival’s shows, without video semi-finals.
 The fastest registrations will be accepted for the finals.
 BUT there will be a video pre-selection in order to help contestants to choose the appropriate category.
 See details below.

 QUEEN OF CAIRO FESTIVAL 2019 – Profesional level, STARSHINE – Advanced amateur level, STAR TEAM – Group, mixed level

 MINI-PRINCESS for 4-12 year old girls, PRINCESS for 13-18 year old dancers

-Princess és Mini-Princess category: 4th May, Friday, during Cairo Celebration Gala Show
+Princess és Mini-Princess category: 16th May, Thursday, during Opening Party

 VIDEO PRE-SELECTION & ADVICING

 Dancers will be noticed after closing the registration, whether they applications had been accepted or not.
 Please note that we can not accept more contestants once the maximum amount of dancers had been accepted.
 Please, hurry up!

 For professional performers and teachers, with minimum 4 years of professional dancing (performing and /or teaching), with previous experiences in competitions, and for those who consider themselves professionals, leading a dance school or performing regularly.
 All applicants should consider that the level of this category might be very high, and the quality of their work must meet professional requirements.
 In other case the competitor can be refused or replaced to Starshine category.

 Age restriction: participants must be min.
 18 years old.